awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

     If both the `AutoScalingReplacingUpdate` and `AutoScalingRollingUpdate` policies are specified, setting the `WillReplace` property to `true` gives `AutoScalingReplacingUpdate` precedence\.
   + The `AutoScalingScheduledAction` policy applies when you update a stack that includes an Auto Scaling group with an associated scheduled action\.
++ For `AWS::ElastiCache::ReplicationGroup` resources, AWS CloudFormation can modify a replication group's shards by adding or removing shards, rather than replacing the entire resource\.
+For more information, see [UseOnlineResharding Policy](#cfn-attributes-updatepolicy-useonlineresharding)\.
++ For `AWS::Elasticsearch::Domain` resources, AWS CloudFormation can upgrade an Amazon ES domain to a new version of Elasticsearch without replacing the entire resource\.
+For more information, see [EnableVersionUpgrade Policy](#cfn-attributes-updatepolicy-upgradeelasticsearchdomain)\.
 + For `AWS::Lambda::Alias` resources, AWS CloudFormation performs an CodeDeploy deployment when the version changes on the alias\.
 For more information, see [CodeDeployLambdaAliasUpdate Policy](#cfn-attributes-updatepolicy-codedeploylambdaaliasupdate)\.
-+ For `AWS::ElastiCache::ReplicationGroup` resources, AWS CloudFormation can modify a replication group's shards by adding or removing shards, rather than replacing the entire resource\.
-For more information, see [UseOnlineResharding Policy](#cfn-attributes-updatepolicy-useonlineresharding)\.

 ## AutoScalingReplacingUpdate Policy<a name="cfn-attributes-updatepolicy-replacingupdate"></a>